Skip to main content

 December 16, 2020

+“Precarious Progress: Advocacy for the Human Rights of LGBT People in China” explores the relationship between law and the lives of LGBT people in China.
+It also discusses the Chinese LGBT movement’s efforts to make laws that ensure equality for LGBT persons.
 The LGBT community in China has experienced a period of tremendous change.
-Over the course of the past several decades, LGBT people have gone from being nearly invisible in Chinese society, to forming a vibrant social movement.
-Once focused on grassroots community building and service, China’s LGBT movement is increasingly reaching beyond the realms of LGBT communities, striving to make society as a whole more inclusive through advocacy.
+For the past several decades, LGBT people have gone from being nearly invisible in Chinese society to forming a vibrant social movement.
+Once focused on grassroots community building and service, China’s LGBT movement is increasingly reaching beyond the realms of LGBT communities, striving to make society more inclusive through advocacy.

-Check out the webinar recordings here: webinar 1 | webinar 2
+Check out the webinar recordings here: Webinar 1 | Webinar 2

 Download speaker presentations: